karanjeets/PCF-Nutch-on-Wrangler/README.md

 # crawl-evaluation
-A repository for Nutch crawl evaluation
+A crawl evaluation of Apache Nutch.
+This repository contains all the configurations and scripts used for evaluation.